alexroseb/alexroseb.github.io/_posts/2018-07-27-3-starter-accessibility-tips.md

 ---
 layout: post
-title:  "The 3 Easiest Ways to Start Making Your Site More Accessible"
+title:  The 3 Easiest Ways to Start Making Your Site More Accessible
 date:   2018-07-27
-categories: accessibility-quick-tips
+category: "Accessibility Quick Tips"
 ---

 ## The 3 Easiest Ways to Start Making Your Site More Accessible